-At nicer resorts, your ticket will have a electronic code that will allow a gate to open.
-If you are at an older resort you may have a ticket attached to you coat.
+At nicer resorts, your ticket will have an electronic code that will allow a gate to open.
+If you are at an older resort you may have a ticket attached to your coat.
 The attendant will check it and allow you to go on.

 Once you pass through the gate, there is a line that you enter.
 An attendant will have you move forward to a specific spot.
 You will look behind and wait for the ski lift to come to you, as it does you will sit down and pull the bar down.